 The Physical Therapy Program, in cooperation with the UConn Department of Environmental Health and Safety, will provide mandatory annual online OSHA Bloodborne Pathogen Standards educational sessions for all students.
-All students must provide proof of completion of the course every year or they will not be allowed in any clinical environment.
+All students must provide proof of completion of the course annually or they will not be allowed in any clinical environment.
 This policy must be adhered to for both Integrated and full-time clinical experiences.
+In addition, students will receive a one-time training in HIPAA Privacy and Security Standards at the start of their program.
+Information about on-campus certification training courses will be provided by the DPT Clinical Compliance Coordinator for the Office of Clinical Placement Coordination (OCPC).